gardefjord/adamgardefjord/_posts/2019-10-27-digital-ability-a-visualisation-project.md

 * Generellt kring digitalt användande, snarare än digital kompetens.
 * Intervjuer med 16 personer - olika ålder/skeden i livet, kön, utbildning, familjeförhållanden.
 * Visualisering av information och insikter.

+The Swedish government is actively working towards strengthening our digital society and enable citizens to take an active part in the digital transformation.
+Ocean supported the advisory committee on digitization to gather insights on citizens’ digital competences, to inform and guide national strategies.

+Through in-depth interviews, our teams researched people's, motivations, behaviors, and attitudes towards digitization in their day-to-day life, and gathered our insights in an experience map.
+The visualization provides an accessible overview of digital competence in Sweden today and shows synergies between people’s ability, motivation, attitudes, and behaviors in different life situations.
+The map got published in the report Gör Sverige i framtiden, Delbetänkande av Digitaliseringskommissionen, 2015.